plughacker/demo-malga-checkout-full-angular/README.md

 ## Learn More

-You can know more about Plug on our [website](https://www.plugpagamentos.com/).
+You can know more about Malga on our [website](https://www.malga.io/).